RSayedSparta/2weeks_bootcamp_linux/README.md

 - Using CI/CD for efficient delivery
 - Collaborative working making issues or successes visible to the team
-- Engagement with the team to resole issues faster
+- Engagement with the team to resolve issues faster
-- Skill improvement,working with a range of people on other parts of the project
+- Skill improvement, working with a range of people on other parts of the project will allow for new skills to be picked up or improve on current skills
 - High quality deliverables as continuous refinments are being made for every sprint

 ### Linux commands that also work on Bash